anandman03/TaskListner/readme.md

 To change the description of an item, use the `--edit/-e` option follwed by the id of the target task and new description to be assigned.

 ```
-$ tl -e 2 New task description
+$ listen -e 2 New task description
 ```

 ### Move Item